rogerpadilla/prouter/README.md

       updatePageTitle(title);
     }

-    // pass control to the next middleware function next();
+    // pass control to the next handler next();
   });